normanandsons/finsemble-adapter/README.md

 # NORMAN & SONS Finsemble Adapter

-The NORMAN & SONS Finsemble library provides a few things that we need again and again on Finsemble projects:-
+The NORMAN & SONS Finsemble library provides a few useful things for Finsemble projects:-

-1. Convenience methods to make browser deployment of Finsemble applications more straightforward.
-2. Convenience methods for broadcasting and subscribing to FDC3 messages.
-3. React and Angular adapters to make waiting for FSBL to be ready (and for the FSBL header to be injected) more straightforward.
+1. Methods for publishing and subscribing to FDC3 messages that wrap a test for Finsemble (to reduce the code complexity of Finsemble-enabled apps that must work both when running in a Finsemble "desktop agent" and stand-alone in a browser).
+2. A React application wrapper that waits for Finsemble to load (and for the Finsemble to inject the header) before initializing the applicaiton.
+(Finsemble's onready event fires before the header is injected.)

 ## Installation and Usage